This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 8. Less collaborative audits

-- issuing protective assessments to leave open multiple lines of enquiry when it is questionable whether the conditions for doing so are met;
+• issuing protective assessments to leave open multiple lines of enquiry, including when it is not obvious that the conditions for doing so are met;

-- disputing privilege and implicitly pressuring taxpayers to waive privilege over documents HMRC want to see;
+• disputing legal professional privilege and pressuring taxpayers to waive privilege;

-- imposing tight deadlines for taxpayer responses (often followed by long periods of silence);
+• imposing tight deadlines for taxpayer responses (sometimes followed by long periods of silence);

 9. Criminal powers

-HMRC appears to be increasingly prepared to use its criminal powers to investigate positions taken by taxpayers that it considers aggressive and/or indicative of fraud.
+Criminal tax investigations involving large corporates are still far rarer in the UK than in some other jurisdictions but HMRC will use its criminal powers (or initiate COP8/COP8 investigations) to investigate positions taken by taxpayers that it considers aggressive and/or indicative of fraud.
 This approach is coupled with legislative reforms that make it easier for corporates to face criminal liability for the acts of individuals, including:

 10. Penalties

 HMRC seems to be taking a tougher approach when imposing civil penalties on corporate taxpayers, particularly if it believes that the business has been involved in tax planning, has provided inaccurate or misleading information or is seeking to ‘defend the indefensible’.
-We are also seeing a reluctance from HMRC to agree to suspend penalties for careless inaccuracies.
+We are also seeing a hesitancy from HMRC in agreeing to suspend penalties for careless inaccuracies.

 If you would like to discuss any of the points raised in this blog post in further detail, please contact the authors, our tax investigations and disputes team or your usual Freshfields contact.